Your year in news... a year in the making

 Making Headlines

-Newsprint launched on November 30th, 2022.
 We were the first newsroom to create a product of this type, which was recognized in The World Association of News Publishers, What's New In News, Neiman Labs, and Editor & Publisher.
 You can read The Post's product announcement here.
 In 2023, Newsprint won Awards at SND, SPD, and was awarded second place in WAN-IFRA.
-It is currently in its third year of production, launching November 2024.
+In 2024, it was nominated for a Webby (getting second place only to Strava) and won awards at SND and SPD.

 Spotify Wrapped Redesign